dzfrias/arena.nvim/README.md

 then the arena the perfect solution!

 <img width="987" alt="The arena window" src="./doc/window.png">
 <sub>The arena window.
-You can jump to your most frecent files!</sub>
+You can jump to your most frequent files!</sub>

 ## Getting Started